diegoavarela/legal/inkmark/privacy.md

 ---
-title: MarkUp Editor - Privacy Policy
+title: InkMark - Privacy Policy
 ---

 # Privacy Policy

-**MarkUp Editor**
+**InkMark**

-**Last updated: December 21, 2024**
+**Last updated: December 23, 2025**

 ---

 ## Overview

-MarkUp Editor ("the App") is developed by Diego Varela.
-This Privacy Policy explains how we handle your information when you use our macOS application.
+InkMark ("the App") is developed by Diego Varela.
+This Privacy Policy explains how we handle your information when you use our application.

 **The short version: We don't collect, store, or share any of your personal data.**